akka/akka/akka-docs/src/main/paradox/project/migration-guide-2.5.x-2.6.x.md

 Akka is now using Protobuf version 3.9.0 for serialization of messages defined by Akka.

+### Cluster Client

+Cluster client has been deprecated as of 2.6 in favor of [Akka gRPC](https://doc.akka.io/docs/akka-grpc/current/index.html).
+It is not advised to build new applications with Cluster client, and existing users @ref[should migrate to Akka gRPC](../cluster-client.md#migration-to-akka-grpc).

 ## Java Serialization

 Java serialization is known to be slow and [prone to attacks](https://community.hpe.com/t5/Security-Research/The-perils-of-Java-deserialization/ba-p/6838995)